AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 ![Equation1](https://user-images.githubusercontent.com/19254078/115612878-c0123400-a2b9-11eb-8d14-63c14dc93d77.png)

 ### Caculate the summary statistics for CKD PRS

-Here we will calcualte ORs, variacne explain and top percentiles using PRSCAL step 2:
+Here we will calcualte ORs, variacne explain and top percentiles using PrsCAL step 2:

 ### 1. Not adjusted for Site